 The Challenge Package assists students who have received permission to challenge the examination.
-The Challenge Package includes the course materials (such as the course manual, student handbook and course workbook), access to the Course Resources webpage and the central tutor support service.
-Please note that due to regulatory requirements, answer guides for assignment questions in the course workbook ARE NOT provided with the challenge package.
+The Challenge Package includes the course materials (such as the course manual, student handbook, study guide and course workbook), access to the Course Resources webpage and the central tutor support service.

 - Read the Challenge Package and Examination Information

 - Download and submit the Challenge Package Registration Form

 Please note that as an alternative to purchasing the Challenge Package, you can purchase some course materials individually from the Bookstore; however, the course workbook, student handbook, and access to the Course Resources webpage are only available with the Challenge Package.